galaxyproject/training-material/Introduction/tutorials/Introduction.md

 > 4. Press **Start** and wait for the upload to finish.
 Galaxy will automatically unpack the file.
 >
 >     > ### :nut_and_bolt: Comment
->     > After this you will see your first history item in Galaxy’s right pane.
+>     > After this you will see your first history item in Galaxy’s right panel.
 It will go through
 >     > the gray (preparing/queued) and yellow (running) states to become green (success):
 >     >
 >     > ![](../images/intro_01.png)